 The design of the remuneration system is very important, in particular for the following three reasons: First, a remuneration system that yields excessive pay-outs is an important cost that is borne by the company's shareholders.
 Secondly, the remuneration system can strongly influence the attitude of managers toward risk taking, thereby impacting the strategic orientation of a inappropriate company.
-Finally. an remuneration constitutes system an important reputational risk that can compromise investors' trust and the motivation of employees.
+Finally. an remuneration constitutes system an risk that important reputational can compromise investors' trust and the motivation of employees.